moneytoo/Player/README.md

  * Audio/subtitle track selection
  * Playback speed control
- * Horizontal swipe to quickly seek
+ * Horizontal swipe and double tap to quickly seek
  * Vertical swipe to change brightness (left) / volume (right)
  * Pinch to zoom (Android 7 or higher)
  * PiP (Picture in Picture) on Android 8 or higher (resizable on Android 11 or higher)